 |Lines Served||North East Line|

-|Opening in||Year 2023|
+|Opening in||Year 2024|

 Punggol Coast MRT Station (NE18) is a future underground station along the North East Line (NEL) just off Punggol Road.
-Expected to be completed by Year 2023, it will take over Punggol MRT/LRT Station as the northern terminus of the NEL.
+Expected to be completed by Year 2024, it will take over Punggol MRT/LRT Station as the northern terminus of the NEL.

 Formally announced on 7 June 2017, the station is part of the 1.6-kilometre long North East Line Extension (NELe).
 Originally planned for 2030, the completion date has been brought forward to support developments in Punggol North.
 This includes new residential estates at Northshore District and Punggol Point District, as well as the Punggol Digital District, Singapore’s pilot Enterprise District comprising JTC Corporation’s (JTC) mixed-use developments, and the Singapore Institute of Technology’s (SIT) new campus.

 The station is expected to enhance connectivity from Punggol North to the city centre as well as other parts of Singapore.
-Its final name may be changed, subject to public voting.
+Construction was awarded to CSCEC and began in the first half of 2018.

-The station will be built just east off Punggol Road in its current alignment, between the junctions of Punggol Way and Ponggol Seventeenth Avenue, as contained in preliminary graphics released by LTA.
+The station will be built just east off Punggol Road in its 2018 alignment, between the junctions of Punggol Way and Ponggol Seventeenth Avenue, as contained in preliminary graphics released by LTA.
 The stretch of Punggol Road will be transformed into a green corridor in the future, with a realigned road to be built to the East as shown below.

 Presently, the North East Line tracks curve westward after Punggol Station, long indicating that a future station might have been built in Punggol West, or extending to the north of Singapore.
 Existing maps reflect this alignment.
 However, the new plan for the North East Line Extension (NELe) calls for a station in the east, and hence, the new tunnels curve to the west then to the east, to join with the new station.